rb1205/inav-taranis/README.md

 It provides audible feedbacks when the FC enters and exits some status (arm, gps lock, autonomous flight, ready to arm, failsafe, home reset) and for low/critical battery voltage.
 You can customize the alarms by editing the WAV files in the SCRIPTS/SOUNDS directory, make sure you're using WAV files with a [format compatible to OpenTX](https://opentx.gitbooks.io/manual-for-opentx-2-2/content/advanced/audio.html) or they won't play.
 The audible feedbacks will play regardless if the GUI is displayed or not.

-It works with OpenTX 2.12 and later, including 2.2, and any version of inav.
-It has also been updated with the recent changes to SmartPort telemetry in inav 1.8.
+It works with OpenTX 2.12 and later, including 2.2, and inav version 1.8+, including 2.0.

 # Installation